ExpediaGroup/graphql-kotlin/graphql-kotlin-schema-generator/README.md

 ## Documentation

-There are more examples and documention in our [Wiki](https://github.com/ExpediaDotCom/graphql-kotlin/wiki) or you can view the [javadocs](https://www.javadoc.io/doc/com.expedia/graphql-kotlin) for all published versions.
+There are more examples and documentation in our [Wiki](https://github.com/ExpediaDotCom/graphql-kotlin/wiki) or you can view the [javadocs](https://www.javadoc.io/doc/com.expedia/graphql-kotlin) for all published versions.

 If you have a question about something you can not find in our wiki or javadocs, feel free to [create an issue](https://github.com/ExpediaDotCom/graphql-kotlin/issues) and tag it with the question label.